LearningCircuitsLab/LearningCircuitsLab.github.io/README.md

-# znamlab.github.io
+# lecilab.github.io
 Lab website of the Specification and Function of Neural Circuits Laboratory at the Francis Crick Institute.
-The website is largely based on the [template](https://github.com/mpa139/allanlab) provided by [the Allan lab](http://www.allanlab.org/) and includes some code adapted from the website of [the Bedford lab](https://bedford.io/).
+Forked from [ZnamLab](https://znamlab.org/) The website is largely based on the [template](https://github.com/mpa139/allanlab) provided by [the Allan lab](http://www.allanlab.org/) and includes some code adapted from the website of [the Bedford lab](https://bedford.io/).